Weierstrass function: Construction

 It might be expected that a continuous function must have a derivative, or that the set of points where it is not differentiable should be countably infinite or finite.
 According to Weierstrass in his paper, earlier mathematicians including Gauss had often assumed that this was true.
 This might be because it is difficult to draw or visualise a continuous function whose set of nondifferentiable points is something other than a countable set of points.
 Analogous results for better behaved classes of continuous functions do exist, for example the Lipschitz functions, whose set of non-differentiability points must be a Lebesgue null set (Rademacher's theorem).
 When we try to draw a general continuous function, we usually draw the graph of a function which is Lipschitz or otherwise well-behaved.
+Moreover, the fact that the set of non-differentiability points for a monotone function is measure-zero implies that the rapid oscillations of Weierstrass' function are necessary to ensure that it is nowhere-differentiable.

 The Weierstrass function was one of the first fractals studied, although this term was not used until much later.
 The function has detail at every level, so zooming in on a piece of the curve does not show it getting progressively closer and closer to a straight line.
 Rather between any two points no matter how close, the function will not be monotone.